 SayutHandspun Cotton Hand Batik

 Threads of Life is working to recover the indigo dye recipes with this village in Tuban, Java.
-Waxed pattens in handspun textile are sent to Bali where the Threads of Life dye studio dyes the cloth and then and removes the wax.
+Waxed patterns in handspun textile are sent to Bali where the Threads of Life dye studio dyes them and removes the wax.